-All Programs

-Schedule appointment with Financial Aid

-Specialist to sign enrollment agreement and $\checkmark$

-arrange for payment of tuition and fees.

-Attend orientation held prior to the first day of

-classes.
-Orientation familiarizes students with $\checkmark$

-Galen officials, policies, and procedures.

-Submit a medical packet that includes physical

-examination and immunization record

-documentation to the Office of Academic ·

-Records. †

-Pass criminal background screening prior to

-start of classes.
-Criminal background screening $\checkmark$

-fee is non-refundable.
+PN/VN Program, ADN Program, and BSN Program, Prelicensure Option BSN Program, RN to BSN Option MSN Program Schedule appointment with Financial Aid Specialist to sign enrollment agreement and arrange for payment of tuition and fees. \checkmark V V Attend orientation held prior to the first day of classes.
+Orientation familiarizes students with Galen officials, policies, and procedures.
+V V V Submit a medical packet that includes physical examination and immunization record documentation to the Office of Academic Records. + V Pass criminal background screening prior to start of classes.
+Criminal background screening fee is non-refundable.

-\ All requests for transfer credit must be approved prior to signing the enrollment agreement.
+All requests for transfer credit must be approved prior to signing the enrollment agreement.
 Please see the Transfer Credit Earned at Other Institutions Policy for complete information.
 Contact information for scheduling the appointment is included in the acceptance letter.

-† For specific immunization requirements currently in effect, please see Health & Immunization Requirements on the Galen website at https://galencollege.edu/consumer-disclosures/.
+t For specific immunization requirements currently in effect, please see Health & Immunization Requirements on the Galen website at https://qalencollege.edu/consumer-disclosures/.